Eonblast/Erlualib/README.markdown

 This is a fork of Ray Morgan's [erl-lua](http://github.com/raycmorgan/erl-lua) Erlang-Lua driver.
 This fork here goes via Darrik Mazey's [fork](http://github.com/darrikmazey/erlua-node)

+This is a library for embedding Lua into Erlang.
+It provides a simple interface that is very similar to the Lua C API.
+Ray is also working on a higher level API to simplify things further for the original erl-lua.

+WARNING: This is definitely not fully tested.
+Still a bunch of work to be done.
+If you are careful though, it should be pretty stable (no promises though).

 #### Example:

 	1> {ok, L} = lua:new_state().